DerellLicht/read_tree/README.md

 on each discovered file.

 The program now supports build-time options to act on folder specs or filtered file specs.
-These options are selected via options in the Makefile:
+These options are selected via constants in the Makefile:

 ```
 # program-operation flags